Android-Poor-Respond/Android-Poor-Respond.github.io/index.md

 * SR/FF Benchmark Framework and Analysis Tool

   The SR/FF benchmark framework and analysis tool are in [GitHub](https://github.com/Android-Poor-Respond/FrameAnalysis).
+In particular, we have provided detailed usage guides and documented the benchmarking workloads.

 * ANR/SNR Monitor Infrastructure